qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 for reading vector and raster layers, etc. QGIS Resources are initialized by adding a few lines to the beginning of your application or script.
-The code to initialize QGIS for custom applications and standalone scripts is similar, but examples of each are provided below.
+The code to initialize QGIS for custom applications and standalone scripts is similar.
+Examples of each are provided below.

 .. note::